 - Identify witnesses and gather their names and contact information.

 - Take pictures of your injuries, vehicle damages, and the accident scene.

 - When the police arrive, give your statement and request a written report.

 Once you get home, schedule a medical assessment immediately.
 Even if you do not have visible injuries, you may develop delayed injuries and complications.
 Your medical records will serve as crucial evidence for your claim.
 Report the crash to your insurer and request an application for no-fault insurance benefits.
 Finally, contact an experienced auto accident attorney.

 Ideally, you should hire an auto accident lawyer as soon after the accident as possible.
-When you work with a lawyer early in the process, you can avoid mistakes that may cost you part or all of your claim.
+When you work with a lawyer early in the process, you can avoid mistakes such as exceeding the statute of limitations that may cost you part or all of your claim.